 The sleep room is a peaceful sanctuary, where the tamariki can sleep, have bottles, read and relax, at any point during the day.
 We follow their cues, and work closely with whānau to ensure we are creating links between home and Kinderen to ensure they feel safe and secure at all times.
 We believe in an unhurried, ritual based approach, nurturing their needs at all times.

 Each child is cared for according to their own routine and whānau wishes and the teachers follow each child’s individual needs closely – children under 2 years old have a ‘notebook’ for parents and teachers to write in and keep each other up-to-date with all the little and big things that happen each day.
-At the Little Centre, all meals, bottles and nappies are provided as well as an excellent ‘above ministry standards’ ratio of 1 Teacher to every 3 children under 2 years old.
-The 2 year olds ratio is slightly higher at 1 Teacher to every 4 children as they are working hard to become more independent.
+At the Little Centre, all meals, bottles and nappies are provided as well as an excellent ‘above ministry standards’ ratio of 1 Teacher to every 3 children under two years old.
+The two year old ratio is slightly higher at 1 Teacher to every 4 children as they are working hard to become more independent.
 The Little Centre has a license for 21 tamariki, so we get to keep our group size small.

 Our Kinderen Little Centre is different to other centres in so many ways—we truly are like an extension of your home e.g. If your child is slow to move in the mornings and would really rather have a cuddle than get dressed, bring them in their pjs and we will give them some breakfast and gently help them start their day, getting dressed, brushing hair and cleaning our teeth are all important parts of learning self-care skills that our teachers are ready and willing to help with.
 Having such a high teacher ratio enables us to spend those special times with children, making opportunities for building relationships and learning together.
 This also allows you to have a stress-free start to your day, meeting your child’s needs at home, then knowing they are so well cared for at Kinderen.